-How Many Accounts Does An Average Social Media User Have in 2023?
+How Many Accounts Does An Average Social Media User Have?

-As per Backlinko, the average number of social media accounts held by millennial or Gen Z users around the world is 8.5.
-According to research on 46 nations with internet users aged between 16 to 64, Japan had the lowest overall number of social media accounts at 3.8, while India had the highest at 11.5 per user.
+According to research on 46 nations with internet users aged between 16 and 64, Japan had the lowest overall number of social media accounts at 3.8, while India had the highest at 11.5 accounts per user.

-Here is a list of countries with users having multiple social media accounts:
+Here is a list of countries with users who have multiple social media accounts:

 |Country||Average Social Media Accounts Per Person|